Choosing books at the right reading level can

 Many kids’ books list their reading level on the back or spine.
 Programs like

 Scholastic’s Book Wizard can help you search for books at your child’s reading level.

 3. Do a five-fingers vocabulary check.

 Ask your child to hold up five fingers and read one page of a book.
-When she doesn’t know a word, she puts one finger down.
-If she puts all five fingers down, the book is too hard.
+Each time your child doesn’t know a word, put one finger down.
+If all five fingers end up down, the book is too hard.

-Ask your child to pause after reading a few pages and tell you about what she just read.
-Make sure she really understands the book.
+Ask your child to pause after reading a few pages and tell you about what was just read.
+Make sure your child